 Brands often forget that communication on Facebook is a two-way street.
 Commenting and replying to what others post on Facebook is powerful way to demonstrate that your brand listens just as well as it talks.
 Engaging people makes your company seem more human and approachable and may inspire interest in knowing more about what you do, Soci advised.

 The strategies above can make your Facebook marketing pay off on a larger scale, but it's also difficult to reach enough people to affect change without paying to expand your presence.
 Competition for News Feed exposure is fierce, and companies that pay to boost their posts are getting better results than competitors that don't.

 Facebook marketing is a must for every business today.
-The companies that complement the experience people look for on the platform will get the most out of their efforts.
+There are plenty of tools that complement Facebook marketing and companies leveraging them will get the most out of their efforts.
 Instead of selling people, brands need to focus on creating content that sparks the imagination with good storytelling and creative ideas.
 By helping people with your expertise, you will eventually earn their business and loyalty.